No Experience? No Problem.

 See how this works?

-Good, now here’s how you can do it too.
+Good, now here’s how to become a copywriter.
 Before you start marketing yourself, think about targeting those niches where you can leverage one (or more) of these three things:

 1. More KNOWLEDGE Than Other Copywriters